hamna741/CPP-PROJECT/readme.md

 ```

 on terminal. where .. represent location of CMakeLists.txt file in root directory. ```-D``` is used to set ```BUILD_BENCHMARKS```  value to ON.

-## Running Benchmarks

-Benchmarks are executed by running the produced binaries.
-Benchmarks binaries,
-by default, accept options that may be specified either through their command

-## Output Formats